strefethen/vmware-sdk-rest-mock/README.md

         module.exports = {
             host: 'https://localhost:8082', //No default!
 Please provide a value.
-            username: 'administrator@vsphere.local', //username.
+            username: '<username>', //username.
 No default!
 Please provide a value.
-            password: 'Admin!23', // password.
+            password: '<password>', // password.
 No default!
 Please provide a value.
             ssl: false, // use strict ssl or not.. false allows you to accept all certs.
                         // NOTE: SSL should be set to true in a production environment.
-            host1: '10.162.110.106',
+            host1: '<esx-host-ip-address>',
-            host2: '10.162.98.79',
+            host2: '<esx-host-ip-address>',
-            hostUsername: 'root',
+            hostUsername: '<host-username>',
             hostPassword: '',
-            datacenter: 'Sample DC 1', // the name of the datacenter
+            datacenter: '<datacenter-name>', // the name of the datacenter
-            datastore: 'Shared NFS Volume', // the name of a datastore
+            datastore: '<datastore-name>', // the name of a datastore
             vmName: 'Sample Basic VM for Simple Testbed', // a name of a VM, used in some of the samples,
             isoName: 'photonOS.iso', // the name of the ISO to use as the OS when creating a VM
                         // (e.g. [datastore1] hoton-minimal-1.0TP2.iso)